and Aquatic Sciences

 Gainesville, FL 32611-0400

-Dr. Havens has 35 years of professional experience in aquatic research, education and outreach, and has worked with Florida aquatic ecosystems and the use of objective science in their management for the past 23 years.
-His area of research specialty is the response of aquatic ecosystems to natural and human-caused stressors, including hurricanes, drought, climate change, eutrophication, invasive species and toxic materials.
+Dr. Havens has 35 years of professional experience in aquatic research, education and outreach, and has worked with Florida aquatic ecosystems and the use of objective science in their management for the past 25 years.
+His area of research specialty is the response of lakes and estuaries to natural and human-caused stressors, including hurricanes, drought, climate variability and nutrient enrichment.

-Dr. Havens has published over 150 peer-reviewed journal articles in his area of expertise, several book chapters, several invited review papers, an edited book with colleagues in the P.R.
-China and a book on the Global Water Crisis.
-Most recently he and his international colleagues have written papers about the expected synergistic effects of climate change and eutrophication on lakes and estuaries, long-term changes in water temperatures of lakes around the world, patterns of aquatic animal body size across a large latitudinal gradient, and the future of controlling harmful algal blooms in the face of climate change.
-He has research collaborations with scientists in Canada, England, Italy, Denmark, Brazil, Japan, China, Turkey and the Netherlands.
-He is the founding editor of the electronic journal Freshwater Systems, is Associate Editor for the Journal of Plankton Research and the journal Hydrobiologia, and is a member of the Editorial Board of Nature Scientific Reports.
+Dr. Havens has published over 160 peer-reviewed journal articles in his area of expertise, several book chapters, several invited review papers, an edited book with colleagues in the P.R.
+China and two books on the Global Water Crisis.
+Most recently he and his international colleagues have written papers about the expected synergistic effects of climate change and eutrophication on lakes and estuaries, the future of controlling toxic algal blooms in the face of climate change, and the role that nitrogen pollution plays in stimulating toxic blue-green algae blooms.

-He is a recipient of the Edward Deevey, Jr. Award from the Florida Lake Management Society for his research dealing with Florida lake ecosystems.
-He is a member of the Florida Oceans and Coastal Resources Council, which provides the Florida Legislature with an annual research plan addressing critical coastal issues.
-He is a member of the Florida Ocean Alliance, a non-partisan organization dedicated to bringing together government, academic and private sectors in Florida to protect and enhance the coastal and ocean resources, and is a member of the Board of Directors of the Florida Institute of Oceanography.
-At the University of Florida, he has served as Chair of the UF Oil Spill Task Force and currently is Chair of the UF Oyster Recovery Team, which is dealing with the collapse of a historic oyster fishery in Apalachicola Bay, Florida.
+He is a recipient of the Edward Deevey, Jr. Award from the Florida Lake Management Society for his research dealing with Florida lakes.
+He is a member of the Executive Board of the Florida Ocean Alliance, a non-partisan organization dedicated to bringing together government, academic and private sectors in Florida to protect and enhance the coastal and ocean resources, and is a member of the Board of Directors of the Florida Institute of Oceanography.
+At the University of Florida, he has served as Chair of the UF Oil Spill Task Force, the UF Oyster Recovery Team, and the UF/IFAS Toxic Algae Task Force.